enkidevs/curriculum/web/html/core-html-elements/style-element.md

 ## Footnotes

 [1:Critical CSS]
-The critical CSS used to style the above-the-fold content of your website.
-Above-the-fold content is what users see on your website first loads, which can include navigation and other elements.
-So it’s very important to properly style and render this part of the website as quickly as possible.
+The critical CSS is used to style the above-the-fold content of your website.
+Above-the-fold content is what users see when your website first loads, which can include navigation and other elements.
+For this reason, it’s very important to properly style and render this part of the website as quickly as possible.